moiSentineL/ThoughtLogger/README.md

 ### Your Own Logger.

-Customise according to your needs.
-Simple to use.
+Private Thought Logging Application for your needs.
+Customise to your own will.

 ## Changelog for version 3.0.1